ShashwatNigam99/Jet-Simulator-3D/README.md

 ## Controls:
 ### Camera Views:
--  Plane view (from the back) : ​P
+-  Plane view (from the back) : ​`P`
--  Top View : ​T
+-  Top View : `T`
--  Tower view :​ Y
+-  Tower view : `Y`
--  Follow-cam view : ​F
+-  Follow-cam view : `F`
--  Helicopter-cam view: ​H
+-  Helicopter-cam view: `H`
   - The helicopter view lets you observe the plane with the camera on a sphere of constant        radius around the jet, looking at the centre of the jet.
-  - Clicking and dragging will let you move the camera around on the sphere.
-  - Scrolling will change the radius of the sphere.
+Clicking and dragging will let you move the camera around on the sphere.
+Scrolling will change the radius of the sphere.

 ### Plane Controls:
-- Roll : ​A​ to roll Left and ​D​ to roll Right
+- Roll : `A` to roll Left and `D` to roll Right
-- Turn : ​Q​ / ​Left arrow​ to turn left and ​E ​/ ​Right arrow​ to turn right
+- Turn : `Q` / `Left arrow` to turn left and `E` / `Right arrow` to turn right
-- Altitude Control : ​Space Bar​ to increase and ​S​ to decrease
+- Altitude Control : `Space Bar` to increase and `S` to decrease
-- Acceleration : ​W ​/​ Up​ arrow to increase speed and ​Down​ arrow to decrease.
+- Acceleration : `W` / `Up` arrow to increase speed and `Down arrow` to decrease.
-- Drop bomb : ​Right Click
+- Drop bomb : `Right Click`
-- Shoot missile : ​Left Click
+- Shoot missile : `Left Click`

 ### Game Features:
 - Circular Ring Checkpoints